 Feature Support in the browser

-Hyperlinks in Images Yes, indicated by a frame

-Image Animation Yes

-Image Formats GIF (interlaced and non-interlaced) WBMP, no transparent layers, JPEG, PNG

-Network Settings Up to 10 different settings available by selecting WAP profile (Internet, Banking, Gateway etc.)

-OTA Support Yes

-PPP Authentication PAP, CHAP supported

 Reload page Yes

-Security WTLS class 1-3 TLS 1.0, client authentication WIM on SIM ICC X.509 certificate support, WAP Profile WMLScript signText WPKI OTA download of trusted and client certificates
+Security WTLS class 1-3 TLS 1.0, client authentication WIM on SIM ICC X.509 certificate support, Internet Profile WMLScript signText WPKI OTA download of trusted and client certificates

 Tables Yes

-User Agent Profiles Yes, list of client characteristics - for example display size
+User Agent Profiles Yes, list of client characteristics - for example display size.

 WAP/WML WAP WAP 2.0/WML 1.3

 ) When creating WML applications, it is recommended that to always save the page contents as UTF-8, and that this is clearly indicated in the pages before publishing.
 This ensures that the contents of the application can be viewed, regardless of character sets used in gateways and the phone.
 All characters are not supported in all phones.
 The software version depends on which market the phone is associated to.
 Also, please note that the phone may not support input on a WAP Service which uses certain characters (languages), even if those characters are supported for browsing in the phone.

 WAP browser WAP 2.0

-WAP profiles Dynamic - up to 10 WAP profiles, each with its own settings
+Internet profiles Dynamic - up to 10 Internet profiles, each with its own settings.